deepkumartraining/assignment-July23/README.md

 --------------------------------------------------------------------------------------
 ### Reference Pointers

-Below mentioned components can be provisioined with :
+Below AWS resources will be created by IAC - Terraform :

 #### Virtual Private Cloud (VPC):
 The VPC is the foundation of the infrastructure and provides isolated network space for resources.
 It is created with the specified CIDR block (e.g., 10.0.0.0/16).